coky-t/owasp-ai-security-and-privacy-guide-ja/Document/content/ai_exchange/content/docs/ai_security_overview.md

   Since AI systems are software systems, they require appropriate conventional application security and operational security, apart from the AI-specific threats and controls mentioned in this section.

 ### 2. 発生可能性と影響度の推定によるリスクの評価
-To determine the severity of a risk, it is necessary to assess the probability of the risk occurring and evaluating the potential consequences should the risk materialize.
+To determine the severity of a risk, it is necessary to assess the likelihood of the risk occurring and evaluating the potential consequences should the risk materialize.

 **Estimating the Likelihood:**
 Estimating the likelihood and impact of an AI risk requires a thorough understanding of both the technical and contextual aspects of the AI system in scope.
 The likelihood of a risk occurring in an AI system is influenced by several factors, including the complexity of the AI algorithms, the data quality and sources, the conventional security measures in place, and the potential for adversarial attacks.
 For instance, an AI system that processes public data is more susceptible to data poisoning and inference attacks, thereby increasing the likelihood of such risks.
 A financial institution's AI system, which assesses loan applications using public credit scores, is exposed to data poisoning attacks.
 These attacks could manipulate creditworthiness assessments, leading to incorrect loan decisions.

+Examples of aspects involved in rating probability:
+- Opportunity regarding attacker access (OWASP, FAIR - Factor Analysis for Information Risk)
+- Risk of getting caught (FAIR)
+- Capabilities/tools/budget (ISO/IEC 27005, OWASP, FAIR)
+- Susceptibility of the system (ISO/IEC 27005, FAIR)
+- Motive(OWASP, FAIR, ISO/IEC 27005)
+- Number of potential attackers(OWASP)
+- Data regarding incidents and attempts (ISO/IEC 27005)

 **Evaluating the Impact:**
 Evaluating the impact of risks in AI systems involves understanding the potential consequences of threats materializing.
 This includes both the direct consequences, such as compromised data integrity or system downtime, and the indirect consequences, such as reputational damage or regulatory penalties.
 The impact is often magnified in AI systems due to their scale and the critical nature of the tasks they perform.
 For instance, a successful attack on an AI system used in healthcare diagnostics could lead to misdiagnosis, affecting patient health and leading to significant legal, trust, and reputational repercussions for the involved entities.